SadParad1se/snek-sploit/docker/README.md

 [Copyright notice](https://github.com/rapid7/metasploit-framework/blob/master/COPYING).

 ## Why this exists
-The Metasploit Framework image is updated usually once in three months and doesn't provide environment variables for DB or RPC setup.
+The Metasploit Framework image is updated usually once every three months and doesn't provide environment variables for DB or RPC setup.

 ## Quick reference

-- The `sadparad1se/metasploit-framework:latest` image is built from the [official MSF repository](https://github.com/rapid7/metasploit-framework) and only the labels are updated
+- The `sadparad1se/metasploit-framework:latest` image is built from the [official MSF repository](https://github.com/rapid7/metasploit-framework), and only the labels are updated
 - The `sadparad1se/metasploit-framework:rpc` image automatically tries to connect to the database and starts the RPC server
-- Code and the repository for this image can be found [here](https://github.com/SadParad1se/snek-sploit)
+- The repository for this image can be found [here](https://github.com/SadParad1se/snek-sploit)

 ## Usage
 Always run the images with the `--tty` option.
-Otherwise, the msfconsole will keep restarting.
+Otherwise, the MSF console will keep restarting.

 ### Run the Metasploit RPC server using Docker
 ```shell